 With the help of a claim, one can express a particular stance on an issue that is controversial, so as to verify it as a logically sound idea.
 In case of a complex idea, it is always wise to start by classifying the statements you are about to put forward.
-Many times, the claims you make stay unnoticed because of the complex sentence structure; specifically where the claims and their grounds are intertwined.
-However, a rhetorical performance (e.g., a speech, an essay) is typically made up of a single central claim and most of the content contains several supporting arguments for that central claim.
+Many times, the claims you make stay unnoticed because of the complex sentence structure; specifically, where the claims and their grounds are intertwined.
+However, a rhetorical performance, such as a speech or an essay, is typically made up of a single central claim, and most of the content contains several supporting arguments for that central claim.

 Types of Claim

-There are many types of claims used in literature and all of them have their own significance.
+There are many types of claim used in literature, and all of them have their own significance.
 The type that we will be discussing here has great importance in writing and reading about literature because it is used frequently to build arguments.
 It is called evaluative claim.

 This interpretive claim presents an argument about the exploration of the meanings, and the evidence that is given within quotation marks has been interpreted as well.

-In “Animal Farm” by George Orwell, as the majority of the animals were in the process of framing rules, it was understood that although rats and several other animals were not present, that whatsoever had four legs is an animal and therefore, is equal to any other animal.
+As the majority of the animals were in the process of framing rules, it was understood that, although rats and several other animals were not present, whatsoever had four legs is an animal, and therefore is equal to any other animal.
 Hence, a general rule was framed that whatever walks on four legs is good.
 Later on, birds (having two wings and two legs) and other non-four-legged animals were also considered as animals.
 Therefore, all are equal.

 Now this argument clearly shows the judgment given at the end, but it is after evaluation of the whole situation presented in the novel.
 This is called evaluative claim.

 The role of claims in writing any narrative or script is essential.
 If used correctly, they can strengthen the argument of your standpoint.
-The distinction between different kinds of claims can be highly confusing and sometimes complicated.
-For instance, a composition, which claims that Vogel’s play gives out a socially and ethically impolite message about abuse, can also assert that the play is aesthetically flawed.
+The distinction between different types of claim can be highly confusing, and sometimes complicated.
+For instance, a composition that claims that Vogel’s play gives out a socially and ethically impolite message about abuse, can also assert that the play is aesthetically flawed.
 A composition that goes on developing and advocating an interpretive claim about another script shows that it at least deserves philosophical or aesthetical interpretation.
 On the other hand, developing an evaluative claim about a composition always remains in need of a certain level of interpretation.

-Hence, the dissimilarities are subtle and can only be identified after close and profound observation but all things considered, they are important.
-Thus, lest you are suggested to do otherwise, you must always leave the evaluative claims for conclusions and make your essay an interpretive claim.
+Hence, the dissimilarities are subtle, and can only be identified after close and profound observation; but all things considered, they are important.
+Thus, lest it is suggested you do otherwise, you must always leave the evaluative claims for conclusions, and make your essay an interpretive claim.